ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 CREATING CLARITY ON A ROLE

- e traditional job description has a brief description of what the role will do, followed by a bulleted list of requirements for the candidate.
+The traditional job description has a brief description of what the role will do, followed by a bulleted list of requirements for the candidate.
 I encourage you to write more than that.
 Rather than focusing on what a successful candidate will do in a particular role, think through the purpose the role serves.
 What outcomes does the role drive?
 What kind of impact do you expect from this role in three, six, or twelve months?
 You may or may not want to publish the answer to these questions as part of the job description, but the exercise of going into detail on expectations will prove valuable nonetheless.

 Socialize the answers to these questions with other leaders at your organi - zation and ensure they agree with the answers.
 Don t be surprised if you get significant feedback on the first version of the responsibilities and outcomes